NEUROFUSIONInc/fusion/fusionMobile/README.md

 when responseType == customOption, value can contain "valA;valB"

-They can eventually exported in fusion Event schema [doc](../README.md)
+Prompts and responses can be exported as individual csv files for analysis.

+### Misc

 Mapping Fusion event schema to prompt_response